I was a Registered Tax Return Preparer (RTRP) and a partner in 3 national brand tax preparation stores in Pennsylvania for over 10 years.

 The higher your income, the higher your risk for an audit.
 It just goes with the territory.

-Don't try not reporting your income to decrease your risk of an audit.
+Think underreporting will decrease your risk of an audit?
 The IRS already has all of those W-2s, 1099s, K-1s, etc that have also been sent to you.
 If you don't report them, the IRS will know.

 Likewise, it probably isn't a great idea to go and ask your boss for a pay cut so that you don't get audited.
 But, you could increase your contribution to your 401(k) and decrease your taxable income this way.